-- 1 cup of fresh, (or canned) fruit, in wedges or diced
+- 1 cup fresh fruit, (or canned), in wedges or diced

-- Making the sauce: Mix condensed and evaporated milk.
-Add yolks, cornstarch and vanilla.
+- Mix condensed and evaporated milk.
+Add yolks, cornstarch, and vanilla.
 Mix well with a stick blender.
 Boil in bain marie (hot water bath) over medium-low heat, stirring constantly until it thickens to the same consistency as condensed milk (15-20 mins).
-Remove from the heat. and place in cold water bath.
+Remove from the heat. and place in a cold water bath.
 Stir until it cools down to room temperature.
 Sieve to eliminate undissolved parts.

-- Whipping the cream: Chill the mixing bowl and wire whip beforehand (about 15 mins in the freezer).
-This will make it easier to whip the cream, specially in a hot day/location.Mix cream cheese, sugar and heavy cream.
+- Chill the mixing bowl and wire whip beforehand (about 15 mins in the freezer).
+This will make it easier to whip the cream, especially on a hot day/location.Mix cream cheese, sugar, and heavy cream.
 Whip until it forms firm peaks --starting at low speed, then increasing to high speed after a minute.
-Don't overdo it or it'll turn into butter.
+Don't overdo it, or it'll turn into butter.

-- Serving and storing: Chill at least an hour before serving.
+- Chill for at least an hour before serving.
 Serve chilled.If you are not serving within a few hours, cover with cling film and keep refrigerated for up to 24 hours before decorating with cream (the rosettes will be ruined if touching the cling film).
-Whip the cream and decorate shortly before serving.
+Whip the cream and garnish shortly before serving.